Iskandar Puteri City Council: Emblem history

 When the Johor Bahru Tengah District Council was established on 1 March 1978, it adopted an emblem that consisted of a green shield charged with an orange octagram, that contains a yellow star and crescent in a black circle surported on both sides by black pepper wreaths.
 The octagram represented the eight local councils that merged to form the Johor Bahru Tengah municipality.
-Below the shield is a blue ribbon with the district council's abbreviation in Malay and motto – "Bersatu Maju" ("برساتو ماجو", Progress Together) in Jawi script.
+Below the shield is a blue ribbon with the district council's abbreviation in Malay and motto – "Bersatu Maju" ("برساتو ماجو", United We Progress or Progress Together) in Jawi script.

 After upgradation of the district council as the Johor Bahru Tengah Municipal Council on 1 January 2001, a more complex emblem was adopted, consisted of an octagram quartered yellow and green placed on a white shield with the blue border written with the name of the municipal council in Jawi and Romanised Malay script.
 On each quarter of the octagram are the images of buildings that represent urban development, gears that represent industrial technology, computer components that represent information technology and Spanish Cherry (Bunga Tanjung) as the municipality's official flower.
 The shield was topped by a yellow star and crescent and supported by two tigers from the Johor State coat of arms.
-Below a shield is a blue ribbon decorated with black pepper wreaths with the municipal council's motto – "Bersatu Maju" (Progress Together) in Romanised script.
+Below a shield is a blue ribbon decorated with black pepper wreaths with the municipal council's motto – "Bersatu Maju" (United We Progress or Progress Together) in Romanised script.

 An emblem with a completely new design was adopted upon the upgradation of the Johor Bahru Tengah Municipal Council as the Iskandar Puteri City Council on 22 November 2017.
 It consisted of a blue shield with white outline charged with two golden black pepper wreaths that are surrounded by four white elephant tusks on both sides, the Johor State Flag at the top and a bridge and road markings at the bottom.
 The shield is supported by two Johor State arms tigers on both sides, and was topped by a yellow star and crescent in the original version, later replaced by the Johor Royal Crown in the 2018 revision.
 Below the shield is a blue ribbon with the name of the city council in Jawi and Romanised Malay script.